 Darnold delivers clunker in possibly final game for USC

-Darnold threw an interception that was returned for a touchdown, lost two fumbles on sacks and misfired on several other throws in No. 8 Southern California’s 24-7 loss to No. 5 Ohio State on Friday night.
+Darnold threw an interception that was returned for a touchdown , lost two fumbles on sacks and misfired on several other throws in No. 8 Southern California’s 24-7 loss to fifth-ranked Ohio State on Friday night.

 A third-year sophomore, Darnold is projected as a possible top overall pick in the NFL draft, which will be held at AT&T Stadium in late April.
-If he’s the first one on stage with NFL Commissioner Roger Goodell, that’ll be a better look than a quiet walk to the locker room as the Ohio State players gathered to celebrate.
+If he’s the first one on stage with NFL Commissioner Roger Goodell, that’ll be a better look than a quiet walk off the field as Ohio State players celebrated.

+In the locker room, Darnold hugged cornerback-receiver Keyshawn ”Pie” Young after signing Young’s No. 15 jersey, which had other signatures as well.
+The 20-year-old Darnold remained noncommittal on his future.

 ”Talking to my family, talking to coaches, people who have been in my position before,” Darnold said. ”That’s kind of how I’ll go about it.”

 If Darnold declares for the draft, he figures to be gone by the time the Denver Broncos are on the clock.
-Still, general manager John Elway and former coach Gary Kubiak, one of their scouts, were in the press box for the Cotton Bowl.
+Still, general manager John Elway and former coach Gary Kubiak, one of their scouts, were in the press box.

 The NFL evaluators will have to overlook Darnold’s showing against the Buckeyes.
 While he threw for 356 yards – his eighth 300-yard game of the season – Darnold was just 26-of-45 passing.
 With the two lost fumbles, he’s tied for the FBS lead with 22 turnovers.